plotzing/plotzing/README.md

 ## **Contact Me**

 Plotzing was developed by Benjamin Gelbart, a PhD candidate at the University of California, Santa Barbara.
+The code for generating simple-slopes plots was written by my collaborator, Blythe King.
 If you're having trouble, notice a glitch, or want to offer feedback, feel free to email me at bgelbart[at]ucsb.edu.
 I would love to hear from you!